nkim500/Metis_Projects/04 Classification/MVP.md

   * Precision:  83.38%
   * **Recall:  96.17%**

-The initial findings show that the random forest classifier was able to outperform other simple classifier models with a recall around 96% on the validation set.
+The initial findings show that the random forest classifier was able to outperform other classifiers with a recall around 96% on the validation set.

 Within the remaining timeframe, below items will be visited to improve model effectiveness:
+1. Address target variable imbalance
-1. Ability to generalize
+2. Ability to generalize
-2. Feature engineering, including the wallet's most frequently transacted ERC20 token, which is a categorical feature in a string format
+3. Feature engineering, including the wallet's most frequently transacted ERC20 token, which is a categorical feature in a string format
-3. Ensemble methods combining various models
+4. Ensemble methods combining various models

 Lastly, the random forest classifier currently ranks the feature importance as following:
 ![Image](https://github.com/nkim500/Metis_Projects/blob/main/04%20Classification/support/Feature_importance_baseline.png?raw=true)